shinc17/Systems-Programming-C-/README.md

 # Systems-Programming-C-
 C Language Programming

+This is a collection of code that I wrote while practicing C programming language.
+Below is a brief description of what codes are present and what functions are performed respectively.

 Box Calculator

 This code gets input from user about how many boxes they want to ship.
 There are type 1 and 2 boxes, which have different sizes.